-NFTC urges the Australian Government to obtain feedback from the ministries of defense of its ally nations (e.g., the U.S.) regarding the implications of requiring the disclosure of sensitive information by its defense contractor companies and consider providing an exemption for a class of entities that fall within the defense industry.
-While the Draft Bill provides the Commissioner authority to specify a class of entities or an entity exempt from the stated disclosure requirements, there is no clarity to-date on the criteria for, the process, or the duration of said exemption.
-We would like to see further guidance provided in this regard, as the failure to provide such an accommodation would effectively sanction the release of significant information with potentially high intelligence value to geopolitical competitor states and harm Australia's interests and its relations with allies.
+NFTC urges the Australian Government to obtain feedback from the ministries of defense of its ally nations (e.g., the U.S.) regarding the implications of requiring the disclosure of sensitive information by its defense contractor companies and to take concrete steps in exempting the public disclosure of information that would undermine Australia's national security in line with the objectives of Australia's SAMS legislation.
+Such an exemption could be modeled off the U.S. exemption for certain defense contractors for the disclosure of specific non-public CbCR data that has existed for more than six years.
+Failure to provide such an accommodation would effectively sanction the release of significant information with potentially high intelligence value to geopolitical competitor states and harm Australia's interests and its relations with allies.